restic/restic/doc/030_preparing_a_new_repo.rst

-Restic uses  Google's client library to generate `default authentication material`_, which means if you're running in Google Container Engine or are otherwise located on an instance with default service accounts then these should work out the box.
+Restic uses  Google's client library to generate `default authentication material`_, which means if you're running in Google Container Engine or are otherwise located on an instance with default service accounts then these should work out of the box.

 Once authenticated, you can use the ``gs:`` backend type to create a new